 If I was planning a garden, a vacation, a holiday meal, etc., I would want to do some research and planning to make it happen.

 If I want my children to love Jesus, I expose them to His Word and model His ways.
 That allows them to know Him.

-To “prepare the way” in general means to create and carry out plans that make it possible for an idea to come to fruition or help us accomplish a task.
+Generally, to “prepare the way” generally means to create and carry out plans that make it possible for an idea to come to fruition or to help us accomplish a task.

 Preparing for the Lord

 What does the Bible say about preparing the way?

 To “prepare” in the Bible meant to ready, order, set up, establish, make firm (my favorite).

 To “prepare the way” means firmly resolving to remove all stumbling blocks that prevent us from being right with God.